TheMarex/ba-thesis/text/3_pattern.md

   ~  Maximum distance between the foot sole and the floor

 Step length $l$
-  ~ Distance in anterior direction ($y$-Axis) between the lift-off point and the touch-down point
+  ~ Distance in anterior direction ($y$-axis) between the lift-off point and the touch-down point

 Step width $w$
-  ~ Distance in lateral direction ($x$-Axis) between both TCP on the feet
+  ~ Distance in lateral direction ($x$-axis) between both TCP on the feet

 Single support duration $t_{ss}$
-  ~ Time the weight of the robot is only support by exactly one foot
+  ~ Time the weight of the robot is only supported by exactly one foot

 Dual support duration $t_{ds}$
   ~ Time the weight of the robot is supported by both feet